T76-org/instrument-core/lib/sys/SAFETY_README.md

 - **Safety Monitor**: Displays all faults when limit is exceeded
 - **Reset Counter**: Application can reset counter after successful operation

+#### Auto-Reset of Reboot Counter (Optional)

+To avoid entering Safety Monitor due to faults that are far apart in time, you can configure the system to automatically reset the consecutive reboot counter after a period of stable runtime.
+Configure at build time using the macro below:

+- Build-time default (seconds): `T76_SAFETY_FAULTCOUNT_RESET_SECONDS` (0 = disabled)

+Notes:
+- The timeout is per boot.
+If a fault-triggered reboot occurs before the timeout elapses, the counter increments and the timeout restarts on the next boot.
+- Setting the value to 0 disables the auto-reset (the counter will never be reset automatically).
+- Only the reboot counter is affected; fault history entries remain available for analysis.

 ## Quick Start

 ### 1. Initialization